bschara/agentic_exchange/docs/FRONTEND.md

 # Dashboard at http://localhost:3000
 ```

-The dashboard renders immediately from fake seed data.
-Connect to the backend to see live agent updates.
+The dashboard renders with zeroed-out defaults until the WebSocket connects and the first `chain_metrics` message arrives (within ~5s of backend startup).

 ### Environment Variables (`.env.local`)